lsilvapvt/confluent-utility-belt/README.md

 Kubernetes manifests and a step-by-step guide for validating network connectivity and authentication from a Kubernetes cluster (EKS, AKS, GKE, …) to a Confluent Cloud Kafka cluster using [kcat](https://github.com/edenhill/kcat).

 Covers: network reachability, firewall rules, API key authentication, and topic-level access — before deploying heavier workloads.

+---

+## Disclaimer

+The tools and scripts in this repository are samples based on personal experience.
+They are provided as-is, without any guarantee or warranty of any kind.
+Use them at your own risk.

+These materials do not reflect the opinions, recommendations, or official positions of my employer, Confluent.